 Students enrolled in graduate programs must receive a grade of "C" or better in all courses.
-In a case where a student receives a grade lower than "C", the course must be repeated.
+In a case where a student receives a grade lower than "C" in a required course, the course must be repeated, or an or an equivalent course, in the sole discretion of the school's dean, must be completed with a grade of a "C" or above.
 The original grade will continue to appear on the student's transcript, but will not count toward degree requirements or the calculation of the cumulative GPA for graduation purposes.